efraespada/cluster-eventbus/README.md

 # Cluster EventBus
-Simple library for communicate different Node processes.
+Simple library for communicating different processes.

 I developed the library for communicating different cluster processes.
-The library also connects different machines in the same local network to share clusters and distribute the work.
+It also connects different machines in the same local network to share clusters and distribute the work.
 ```bash
 $ npm install cluster-eventbus --save
 ```